 Planning to take your bike on holiday or driving out to the start of a cycling event?
-The best bike rack for your car will allow you to transport your two-wheeled pride and joy safely and securely, without needing to squeeze it in the boot of your car or risk damaging the interior.
+The best bike rack for your car will allow you to transport your two-wheeled pride and joy safely and securely, without needing to squeeze it into the boot of your car or risk damaging the interior.

 Car bike racks can typically be mounted in one of three positions: on the roof, on the rear hatch or via a tow ball.
 Each has its pros and cons, and we’ll run through the advantages and disadvantages to find the best bike rack for your car.
 Now all you have to do is get one of the best road bikes or, alternatively, one of the best e-bikes to put in your rack.
 Job done.